Cell and Gene Therapy

 Cell Therapy

 • Regenerative Medicine: Cell therapy is used to replace or repair damaged or diseased cells and tissues from that may occur from inherited diseases, serious injury, or infectious diseases.
 For example, stem cell therapies are applied in regenerative medicine to treat conditions like heart disease, spinal cord injuries, and certain types of blood disorders.
-Read more about plasmid DNA and viral vectors in regenerative medicine
+Read more about plasmid DNA and viral vectors in regenerative medicine and stem cell therapies.

 • Immunotherapy: Cells such as T-cells are modified or engineered to target and destroy cancer cells.
 CAR-T cell therapy is a key example, where a patient’s own T-cells are engineered to recognize and attack cancer cells.
 Read more about CAR-T and lentivirus applications further down.